 CodeTwo Email Signatures for Office 365 can operate in one of three modes:

-You first choose the signature mode when registering an Office 365 tenant to our service.
+You first choose the signature mode when registering a Microsoft 365 (Office 365) tenant to our service.
 However, you can change the signature mode at any time in the CodeTwo Admin Panel.
 To do so, navigate to Tenants > Manage tenant (), and click Signature modes in the navigation menu on the left.
 Next, select the signature mode and click Apply (Fig. 1.).
 Further instructions will be shown on the screen.

 A detailed comparison of all three modes is shown in the table at the end of this article.

 Server-side signatures are added to emails sent from any email client and mobile device.
 When CodeTwo Email Signatures for Office 365 works in this mode, you define a scope of senders whose emails are routed through the CodeTwo Email Azure Service to get signatures (Fig. 2.).
-Email signatures are added to messages sent by or to specific users, based on signature rules created in the Manage Signatures App.
+Email signatures are added to messages sent by or to specific users, based on configured signature rules.
 Users can preview the signature that will be added to an email by using the dedicated add-in for OWA and Outlook; however they cannot make any changes to that signature.
 Signatures can also be viewed in the Sent Items folder after deploying the Sent Items Update feature.

-Watch this video to learn more about the server-side mode and the benefits it brings to an Office 365 organization.
+Watch this video to learn more about the server-side mode and the benefits it brings to a Microsoft 365 (Office 365) organization.
 If you need more details, see Mail flow in server-side mode.

-During the initial configuration of the server-side mode, our software creates connectors in your Exchange Online organization to reroute emails (both internal and external; you can also customize the scope of senders) sent from your Office 365 tenant through the CodeTwo Email Azure Service for processing.
-When a user sends an email from an Office 365 account (regardless of the email client) as shown in Fig. 3. point 1, this email goes through Office 365 (point 2).
+During the initial configuration of the server-side mode, our software creates connectors in your Exchange Online organization to reroute emails (both internal and external; you can also customize the scope of senders) sent from your Microsoft 365 (Office 365) tenant through the CodeTwo Email Azure Service for processing.
+When a user sends an email from a Microsoft 365 (Office 365) account (regardless of the email client) as shown in Fig. 3. point 1, this email goes through Microsoft 365 (point 2).
 The CodeTwo outbound connector redirects the message to the CodeTwo Email Azure Service that checks it against the conditions (rules) configured by an authorized signature administrator in your organization and adds a signature if these conditions are met (point 3).
-In any case, the email is then sent back (via the CodeTwo inbound connector) to the user's Office 365 tenant (point 4) which delivers it to the final recipient in the usual way (point 5).
+In any case, the email is then sent back (via the CodeTwo inbound connector) to the user's Microsoft 365 tenant (point 4) which delivers it to the final recipient in the usual way (point 5).

 If CodeTwo Email Signatures for Office 365 works in the client-side signature mode, signatures are only added to emails sent from desktop versions of Microsoft Outlook (Fig. 4.).
 To make a client-side signature available for a user:

-- you need to create a client-side signature rule in the Manage Signatures App and include that user on the Senders tab,
+- you need to create a client-side signature rule and include that user on the Senders tab,

-- the user needs to download and install the CodeTwo Signatures Add-in for Outlook, and then log in to the add-in with their Office 365 work account credentials.
+- the user needs to download and install the CodeTwo Signatures Add-in for Outlook, and then log in to the add-in with their Microsoft 365 (Office 365) work account credentials.

 Users can select signatures added by CodeTwo Email Signatures for Office 365 the same way as they would have done when using signatures created in Outlook: by clicking Signature on the Message tab.
 It is also possible to configure the client-side signature rule to automatically insert specified signatures to new messages or replies/forwards (learn more).
 However, as opposed to the server-side signatures, users can freely choose and edit their signatures in Outlook before sending an email.